toastal/return-optics/README.md

 `Return.Optics` is a utility library extending `Return` with `Monocle` making a clean, concise <abbr title="application programming interface">API</abbr> for doing Elm component updates in the context of other updates.
 Initially it includes helper functions around refraction—the bending of light.
 Like viewing a straw being inserted into a glass of water, we’ll use a `Lens` to bend our top-level update function into our component update, and when we pull it out, well be left with an unbent `( model, Cmd msg )` of the Elm architecture.

+If you would like a more in-depth read into why, you can read about that on [my blog](https://toast.al/posts/2016-10-20-optical-swordplay-with-components.html).

-If that doesn’t make sense, you’re in luck because we’re about to go over an example.
+However, if that’s not your thing and doesn’t make sense, you’re in luck because we’re about to go over an example.

 Suppose we have this trivial, toy component and model…